 Each student will discuss four cases with the collected AuD faculty.
 The four cases will center upon the assessment of an adult, a child, a vestibular patient, and a patient with undiagnosed disorder for whom the student will make a diagnosis and state an appropriate treatment and management plan.
 Students will review the case history and diagnostic test results and discuss orally the significant information in the case history.
 Students will describe appropriate assessment strategies and diagnostic test batteries, and in some cases will be encouraged to request additional information that will be provided during the exam.
 Students will be expected to interpret diagnostic test results, identify site-of-lesion/pathology, and make appropriate recommendations for the treatment/rehabilitation of the test patients.
 In addition, the student will answer questions from the AuD faculty concerning each case study.
 Evaluation of the oral examination will be conducted by the examining faculty immediately following the exercise.
-Grading will be pass or fail.
+Grading will be 'Pass' or 'Fail'.
 The criteria upon which the student will be evaluated will be associated with the presented cases.
 For example, criteria appropriate for the analysis of a pediatric case may differ from those of an adult case.

-Pass: In general, the student will be expected to address satisfactorily the following points for each case: (1) a thorough review of case history, (2) a description of appropriate assessment strategies and diagnostic test batteries, (3) interpretation of diagnostic tests, (4) identification of site-of-lesion/pathology, (5) an integration of case history and diagnostic test results, and (6) recommendations for the treatment/rehabilitation of the patient.
+Pass: In general, the student will be expected to address satisfactorily the following points for each case: (1) a thorough review of case history, (2) a description of appropriate assessment Version Date: August 2020 strategies and diagnostic test batteries, (3) interpretation of diagnostic tests, (4) identification of site-of-lesion/pathology, (5) an integration of case history and diagnostic test results, and (6) recommendations for the treatment/rehabilitation of the patient.

-Fail: Failure to pass the comprehensive exam will occur if the student is unable to discuss adequately two or more of the following items for each case: (1) a thorough review of case history, (2) a description of appropriate assessment strategies and diagnostic test batteries, Version Date: August 2018

-(3) an interpretation of diagnostic tests, (4) an identification of site-of-lesion/pathology, (5) an integration of case history and diagnostic test results, and (6) recommendations for the treatment/rehabilitation of the patient.
+Fail: Failure to pass the comprehensive exam will occur if the student is unable to discuss adequately two or more of the following items for each case: (1) a thorough review of case history, (2) a description of appropriate assessment strategies and diagnostic test batteries, (3) an interpretation of diagnostic tests, (4) an identification of site-of-lesion/pathology, (5) an integration of case history and diagnostic test results, and (6) recommendations for the treatment/rehabilitation of the patient.
 A failing grade on any specific case comprising this final comprehensive examination will require the student to retake that specific portion of the exam.
-Students will not begin their fourth-year residency/externship until they have passed this final set of comprehensive (case) examinations.
 The student will be allowed to retake the final comprehensive examinations one time.
 Failure at a second attempt will result in a review of the deficiencies identified during the examination process.
-A performance/remediation plan will be designed for the student, who must complete the plan and a final opportunity at the summative assessment prior to starting the fourth year residency assignment.
+A performance/remediation plan will be designed for the student on a case-by-case basis.
+The plan may include retaking the relevant coursework, thus resulting in the need of modifying the program of study appropriately, delaying the start of the fourth-year externship and the graduation date.
+Students who decline the remediation plan will be dismissed from the program immediately and the School of Graduate Studies will be notified of the recommendation to dismiss the student within 24 hours of the decision.
+Students who receive failing grades on more than two oral comprehensive examinations at the second attempts will be evaluated on a case-by-case basis, including a possibility of being dismissed from the program without the option of completing a remediation plan.
+Students will not be allowed to begin their fourth-year residency/externship until they have passed all comprehensive (case) examinations.